developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 ------

 ### Adding Apps/Shortcuts With Intents

+#### Shortcuts on Marshmallow and Nougat Devices
+**_For devices running Oreo, see the section that follows_**.

-When shortcuts that link to local or remote applications are added using Android Intents, EHS will add a link tag to the config file with the attributes listed below.
+When shortcuts that link to local or remote applications are added using Android Intents, EHS adds a link tag to the config file with the attributes listed below.
 Disabled by default.
 Must be enabled using the [Install Shortcuts tag](#installshortcuts). </b>Note</b>: Package names might vary from one Android version to another.

 #### Label
 Represents the shortcut name; equivalent to the `Intent.EXTRA_SHORTCUT_NAME` value.